codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/building-docker-images.md

 >If your application is not deployed as a Docker image then see the [basic compilation/packaging guide]({{site.baseurl}}/docs/ci-cd-guides/packaging-compilation/) instead.

-Building a Dockerfile in a pipeline, works in the same way as building the Dockerfile locally on your workstation.
+Building a Dockerfile in a pipeline works in the same way as building the Dockerfile locally on your workstation.
 Your Dockerfile should be valid and follow all the best practices such as:

 * Dockerfiles should be self-contained